Cluster expansion by transfer learning for phase stability predictions: Methodology

 \subsection{Bayesian sampling}

-Bayesian analysis proceeds by first specifying a prior distribution over hypotheses or parameters, representing initial beliefs.
-Using Bayes' theorem, as new data becomes available, the prior is combined with the likelihood to compute the posterior distribution, which quantifies the updated beliefs.
-In simple terms, Bayes' theorem can be expressed as~\citep{rasmussen2006gaussian}
+The Bayesian approach consists of specifying a prior distribution over hypotheses or parameters.
+Using Bayes' theorem, as new data becomes available, the prior is combined with the likelihood to compute the posterior distribution.
+Implicitly, Bayes' theorem can be expressed as \citep{rasmussen2006gaussian}

-This approach enables for not only parameter estimation but also offers the ability to account for uncertainty and incorporate domain knowledge effectively using Gaussian statistical distributions \(\mathcal{G}\)~\citep{gelman1995bayesian}.
+This approach not only enables for parameter estimation but also offers the ability to account for uncertainty and incorporate domain/empirical knowledge using Gaussian statistical distributions \(\mathcal{G}\) \citep{gelman1995bayesian}.
 An example of energy distribution for a collection of $N$ configurations is shown in Fig.~\ref{gaussian}.
 The conventional functional representation of the distribution is illustrated in Fig.~\ref{gaussian}(a).
-An equivalent $N$-dimensional vectorial description of the same energy distribution is shown in Fig.~\ref{gaussian}(b).

-The goal of Bayesian sampling is to minimize the number of first-principles calculations by identifying a subset of configurations from a larger pool of configurations that effectively replicates the energy values.
-To attain this objective, the initial step involves calculating the energy of each structure using empirical potentials like COMB3 (third-generation charge optimized many-body potentials)~\citep{Liang2013ClassicalPotentials}, ReaxFF (reactive force fields)~\citep{Shin2016DevelopmentCatalyst}, MEAM (modified embedded-atom model)~\citep{Kim2017SecondSystems}, EAM (embedded atom model)~\citep{Foiles1986Embedded-atom-methodAlloys}, to name a few.
-Reliable parameterizations exist in these potentials for the system under consideration.
-This process allows one to generate the Gaussian prior
+An equivalent $N$-dimensional vectorial description is shown in Fig.~\ref{gaussian}(b).
+The goal of the Bayesian sampling is to minimize the number of first-principles calculations by identifying a subset of configurations from a larger pool, which most effectively capture the energy trends (the energy covariance).